Behavior of TextBox elements — Digitteck

 Description

 When working with input data (TextBox) you will usually have a certain data type that you expect from the end user.
 This may be an integer or string type.
-Even if it’s a string then you may want to check if it matches a certain pattern.
+Even if it's a string then you may want to check if it matches a certain pattern.
+You can of course use a validation and that will simply color in red the faulty lines but that was not what I was looking for — I needed something that will not allow the user to insert a string in a number field.

-There is a nice library (Interactivity) where you can define behaviours, but I was creating an add-in and this proved to be a problem, so I decided to make something simple but pretty powerfull.
+There is a nice library (Interactivity) where you can define behaviours, but I was creating an add-in and this proved to be a problem, so I decided to make something simple but pretty powerful.
 Of course you may extend it as you like:

 Solution